 Frederik Rogner studied Ancient Civilizations (BA) and Egyptology as well as Classical Archaeology (MA) at the Universität Basel (Switzerland) and spent an Erasmus semester at the Humboldt-Universität zu Berlin and the Freie Universität Berlin.
 In 2015 he received his MA with a thesis on the Egyptian sources on the battle of Qadesh, focusing on the Egyptians’ use of different media and their possibility to stress – and to suppress – certain messages.

-During his doctoral studies Rogner was a member of the Graduate School of the Center for the Theory and History of the Image – Eikones (Basel) which allowed him to further deepen his theoretical background in image studies and the use of different media.
+During his doctoral studies he was a member of the Graduate School of the Center for the Theory and History of the Image – Eikones (Basel) which allowed him to further deepen his theoretical background in image studies.
 His PhD thesis is entitled “Space and narrativity in bi-dimensional images of the Egyptian New Kingdom”.
-In 2019 Rogner received his doctoral degree (Dr. des.) from the University of Basel and the École Pratique des Hautes Études – Université Paris Sciences et Lettres (cotutelle de thèse).
+In 2019 Frederik Rogner received his doctoral degree (Dr. des.) from the University of Basel and the École Pratique des Hautes Études – Université Paris Sciences et Lettres (cotutelle de thèse).